20230917_122629.jpg

 Dave started collecting at the age of 8 and was influenced by his father Roy Stinson.
 He spent many a weekend as a child travelling around in a combi van with his Mum & Dad and siblings seeking old bottles.
 His knowledge of bottle collecting is wide

-Vice President Brett Gribble
+V-President Brett Gribble

 Brett started collecting bottles in Victoria.
-Brett has served as Treasurer and Committe Member for the club over a number of years.
+Brett has served as Treasurer and Committee Member for the club over a number of years.
 His passion to collect items to add to his collection either via auction or digging them is enthusiastic.

 Secretary Cheryl Stinson